-Special Governing Board requests / appeal can be made by submitting an email to the collaborative applicant CoC coordinator at: hello@partnershipwake.org.
+Special Governing Board requests / appeal can be made by submitting an email to the collaborative applicant at: coc@partnershipwake.org.
 The request / appeal should include the nature of the request (who, what, where, why, and / or when).
 To be included on the agenda the request should be made within 7 days of the Board meeting.